Southwest

 • Parking permit: Required

-Beginning at the Lost Dutchman State Park, the trail meanders through the park’s picturesque desert scenery before reaching the base of the Superstition Mountains.
-Here, you’ll encounter the namesake Siphon Draw.
-This unique rock formation channels water during the rainy season, creating a natural water slide.
+Beginning at the Lost Dutchman State Park, the trail meanders through the desert before reaching the base of the mountains.
+You’ll continue to loop around, getting a bit of both trails in the loop.

 Because this hike is in Lost Dutchman State Park, you will be required to pay upon entrance.
 This trail also has no shade, so wear a hat.